Paraunitary Matrices, Entropy, Algebraic Condition Number and Fourier Computation: Replacing constant gates with an indeterminate

 We also define a preconditioned version of $\Phi$ for any paraunitary matrix $M$, parameterized by two polynomial matrices $A,B$:

-where the outer sum is over $k$ for which the internal sum is not null, namely in the range Note that $\Phi_{\Id, \Id}(M) = \Phi(M)$.
+where the outer sum is over $k$ for which the internal sum is not null.
+Note that $\Phi_{\Id, \Id}(M) = \Phi(M)$.
 The general idea of a preconditioned quasi-entropy potential was developed in \cite{DBLP:conf/icalp/Ailon15}.
 The idea there (and here) is to carefully choose fixed $A$ and $B$, and to track the potential along the evolution of $M$ under algorithm steps.
 The following key lemma bounds the absolute value of the change in entropy of a paraunitary matrix, incurred by multiplication of rows by monomials (corresponding to constant multiplication in the original algorithm) and by planar rotations (corresponding to rotations in the original algorithm). \begin{lemma} (1) Let $M[z]$ be a paraunitary matrix, and let $A[z],B[z]$ be some complex matrices.
-Let $M'[z]$ be a paraunitary matrix obtained from $M[z]$ by multiplication by a diagonal matrix with monomials on the diagonal, that is
+Let $M'[z]$ be a paraunitary matrix obtained from $M[z]$ by multiplication by a diagonal matrix with monomials on the diagonal, that is $ M'[z] = \diag(z^{i_1},\dots, z^{i_n}) M[z]\ .$ Then $\Phi_{A,B}(M') = \Phi_{A,B}(M)\ .$ (2)If $M'$ is obtained from $M$ by a planar rotation action, then